Break Bad Habits: How to Replace Bad Habits with Good Ones

 Start Small

-A wise man said asked me “How do you eat a whole cow?”
+A wise man once asked me “How do you eat a whole cow?”
 I said, “I don’t know”.
 He said “One bite at a time”.

 This saying goes for many things in our lives and breaking a bad habit is no different.
-Even small changes make a difference.
+Habits are hard to break but even small changes make a big difference.
 They eventually lead to or add up to big changes.

 If you have a messy house, you may want to commit to picking up at least one item a day.
 If you are feeling motivated you can pick up more but only commit to one item.
 One item is so easy you can’t fail.
 This will lead to a clean house in no time because these little victories are motivating and lead to big changes.